Mil Mi-28: Bangladesh

-In late December 2021, it was reported that Bangladesh is finalizing a government-to-government (G2G) deal to buy eight Mi-28NEs for the Bangladesh Air Force with necessary equipment, along with operation and maintenance training.
+In late December 2021, it was reported that Bangladesh is finalizing a deal to buy eight Mi-28NEs for the Bangladesh Air Force with necessary equipment, along with operation and maintenance training.
+At the end of 2021, BDT 4100 crore from the Bangladesh's Bangladesh's Ministry of Finance approved approximately $520 million "At this time 1 USD equal 80 BDT" For the purchase of 8 helicopters "Attack or Transport".
+Bangladesh is spending around 65 million for each helicopter which is 2 times its market value and it is not sure if it is an attack or transport helicopter.
+The possibility of buying Mi-26 transport helicopter is much more than MI -28NEs Attack Helicopters.
+Bangladesh or Russian any officials do not have any statement about the deal.
+In 2022, Russian arms sales agency Rosoboronexport dismissed media reports that suggest Bangladesh has acquired Mil Mi-28NE attack helicopters.

 India

-The Indian Military asked for a modified prototype of Mi-28 fitted with French and Belgian avionics.
-Russian manufacturers were discussing how to meet these requirements.
-In late October 2011, it was reported that the American AH-64D had emerged as the front-runner ahead of the Mi-28N to fill a requirement for 22 attack helicopters.
+The Indian Military requested a modified Mi-28 prototype fitted with French and Belgian avionics.
+Russian manufacturers discussed how to meet these requirements.
+In October 2011, it was reported that the American AH-64D had emerged as the front-runner ahead of the Mi-28N to fill a requirement for 22 attack helicopters.
 India ordered 22 AH-64Es in 2015.

+Iran

+In November 2023, Deputy Defense Minister Brigadier General Mahdi Farahi said plans have been finalized for Mil Mi-28 attack helicopters to join the combat units of the Iranian Armed Forces.

 Kenya

-In late 2011, Kenya began the process of acquiring 16 Mi-28 ground attack helicopters for its Embakasi based 50th Air Cavalry Division.
-The helicopters were set to be delivered to the 50th Air Cavalry Division in Kenya on 3 January 2012, from the Russian state owned corporation Rosoboronexport, which is an intermediary for all imports and exports of military related hardware.
+In late 2011, Kenya began the process of acquiring 16 Mi-28s for its Embakasi based 50th Air Cavalry Division.
+They were set to be delivered to the 50th Air Cavalry Division in Kenya on 3 January 2012, from the Russian state owned corporation Rosoboronexport, which is an intermediary for all imports and exports of military related hardware.
 However, in 2013, Oboronprom denied reports that the type had been accepted for service with the Kenyan military.